-3.8.
+3.9.
 Companies Operating on the Aerodrome

-Companies operating on the aerodrome not under the control of Fenland Aero Club or Fenland Aero Club (Licensing) Ltd shall produce their own documentation for Safety Management System (SMS) within their company.
+Companies operating on the aerodrome not under the control of Fenland Aero Club or Fenland Aero Club (Licensing) Ltd shall produce their own Safety Management System.
 This SMS system must recognise, acknowledge and compliment Fenland Aero Club SMS arrangements.